 The cigarette industry continues to be challenged on numerous fronts.
 New cases continue to be commenced against Liggett and other cigarette manufacturers.
-As of September 30, 2004, there were approximately 384 individual suits, 28 purported class actions and 18 governmental and other third-party payor health care reimbursement actions pending in the United States in which Liggett was a named defendant.
+As of March 31, 2005, there were approximately 340 individual suits, 16 purported class actions and 16 governmental and other third-party payor health care reimbursement actions pending in the United States in which Liggett was a named defendant.
 A civil lawsuit has been filed by the United States federal government seeking disgorgement of approximately \$289 billion from various cigarette manufacturers, including Liggett.
-Trial of the case began on September 21, 2004.
-In addition to these cases, in 2000, an action against cigarette manufacturers involving approximately 1,000 named individual plaintiffs was consolidated before a single West Virginia.
+A federal appellate court ruled in February 2005 that disgorgement is not an available remedy in the case.
+In April 2005, the appellate court denied the government's request that the disgorgement ruling be reconsidered by the full court.
+The government may appeal to the United States Supreme Court.
+Trial of the case began in September 2004 and is proceeding.
+In addition to these cases, in 2000, an action against cigarette manufacturers involving approximately 1,000 named individual plaintiffs was consolidated before a single West Virginia state court.
+Liggett is a defendant in most of the cases pending in West Virginia.
 In January 2002, the court severed Liggett from the trial of the consolidated action.
-Approximately 38 purported class action complaints have been filed against the cigarette manufacturers for alleged antitrust violations.
+Two purported class actions have been certified in state court in Kansas and New Mexico against the cigarette manufacturers for alleged antitrust violations.
 As new cases are commenced, the costs associated with defending these cases and the risks relating to the inherent unpredictability of litigation continue to increase.

-There are six individual actions where Liggett is the only defendant, with one of these cases currently scheduled for trial in January 2005 and one in early 2005.
+There are six individual actions where Liggett is the only defendant, with trial in one of these cases currently scheduled for May 2005 and trial in another scheduled for October 2005.
 In April 2004, in one of these cases, a jury in a Florida state court action awarded compensatory damages of \$0.5 million against Liggett.
-In addition, plaintiff's counsel is seeking legal fees of \$0.8 million.
+In addition, plaintiff's counsel was awarded legal fees of \$0.8 million.
 Liggett has appealed the verdict.
+In February 2005, in another of these cases, a Florida state court jury returned a verdict in favor of Liggett.
+The plaintiff's post-trial motion seeking a new trial is pending.
+In March 2005, in another case in Florida state court in which Liggett is the only defendant, the court granted Liggett's motion for summary judgment disposing of the case in its entirety.
+The plaintiff has appealed.